daemonio/reddit-poster/README.md

 "highly upvoted" post THEN schedule the post to `(15 - created_utc)` hours from now.
 The best time to post is to wait a "highly upvoted" post to get at least 15 hours old.
 Of course ff there is no "highly upvoted" at the moment just post right away.

+# Database 'reddit.db'

+The DB is a file under sqlite3 format.
+Its schema is simple, just type:

+    sqlite3 reddit.db '.schema'

+To learn more about sqlite3 on python to search it up in duckduckgo.